vmware-tanzu/tanzu-dev-portal/content/guides/tanzu-labs-engineer-faq/index.md

 For example, you're building an e-commerce shopping site for a boutique clothing store.
 Your vision of the MVP gives people the ability to shop the store's online catalog, add multiple items to a shopping cart, pay with a credit card or using an online payment app, view past transactions, save credit cards, and apply discount codes.

-You map out a user's flow through the application, then decide that the first story is going to be: "User Can Sign In".
+You map out a user's flow through the application, then decide that the first story is going to be, "User Can Sign In".

-But, then you remember that the definition of a story is "the smallest piece of incremental value that you can deliver into the hands of your users".
+But, then you recall that the definition of a story is "the smallest piece of incremental value that you can deliver into the hands of your users".
 So, when you're starting from nothing, ask yourself, does the story, "User Can Sign In" deliver value into the hands of your users?
-The answer is No!
+The answer is no!
 It doesn't add any value to the user because it's pointless to sign into an application that does nothing.

 So, at the beginning of an engagement, creatively think about how you want to introduce the first piece of user value to users.
 For example, you might want to provide a page listing the product of the week and a phone number for people to call who want to purchase it to test important assumptions about the problem you're trying to solve for your users.
-It's possible to get feedback from users who do not to call back anyone, or who prefers to have someone from the store to call them.
-When your first story is written, move onto the next one, remembering to write and prioritize, accordingly.
+It's possible to get feedback from users who do not to call back anyone, or who prefer to have someone from the store to call them.
+When your first story is written, move onto the next one, remembering to write and prioritize accordingly.

 Of course, this is an idealized scenario.
 Real projects require weighing and deciding many options on the first story.
-You won't have the luxury of waiting to write and prioritize the second story until you've gotten feedback from that first story.
+You won't have the luxury of waiting to write and prioritize the second story until you've gotten feedback from the first one.
 You might also decide that it's more important to prioritize the first story based on technical risk instead of user value.
 Perhaps, there's a potentially risky technical integration that you want to make sure the team has a handle on before moving forward with too many features that could impact it.
 At the end of the day, it's up to you and your balanced team to put your heads together to effectively weigh the tradeoffs and find the first starting point.

 ## Q: Why Estimate In Points, Not Time?